+One of Iceland's best-kept secrets is undoubtedly the country's northwest corner, named the Westfjords.
 Isolation and sparse population have preserved the unspoiled nature of the Westfjords and Icelandic folklore culture.
-Travel guides frequently designate the Westfjords as a destination of excellence, and they are certainly a must-see for any serious explorer.
+Travel guides frequently designate the Westfjords as a destination of excellence.
+The Westfjords are certainly a must-see for any serious explorer.

 The Westfjords peninsula is a true Icelandic wilderness area and undoubtedly the ideal place for spotting birds and arctic foxes in their natural habitats and exploring the dainty sub-arctic flora of Iceland.